The best package-free granola bars

 To-Do's

-6. In prepared baking dish spoon in mixture and press flat using a rubber spatula, wooden spoon or similar.
-The pressed mixture should be an even height and hold together well.
+6. In prepared baking pan or dish, spoon in mixture and press flat using a rubber spatula, wooden spoon or fork.
+You’ll want to press hard to ensure your bars stick together.
+The pressed mixture should be an even height and smooth across the top.

 Rated [awcr_rating type="averageRating"]/5 based on 4 reviews